jcode5577/jcode5577/README.md

   📫 How to reach me:
-  Mail me at "www.john.hamilton@gmail.com" or scroll to bottom of the page and find Socials Section
+  Mail me at "www.john.hamilton@gmail.com" or scroll to bottom of the page and find Socials Section.